-Item Uncertainties Effect if Actual Results Differ from Assumptions McCloud The decisions of the Court of Appeal in the Sargeant/McCloud (McCloud) cases have ruled that the transitional protections afforded to older members when the Firefighter Pension Scheme(s), FPS, and Local Government Pension Scheme, LGPS, constituted unlawful age discrimination.
-On 27th June 2019, the Supreme Court denied the Government permission to appeal this decision.
-The Government Actuary's Department (GAD) has carried out costings of the potential effect of McCloud on the FPS, and Mercers on the Authority's LGPS fund.
+ltem Uncertainties Effect if Actual Results Differ from Assumptions Pensions McCloud The decisions of the Court of Appeal in the Sargeant/McCloud (McCloud) cases ruled that transitional protection that enabled some members of the Firefighter Pension Scheme(s), FPS, to remain in their pre-2015 schemes after 1 April 2015 until retirement or the end of a pre-determined tapered protection period constituted unlawful age discrimination.
+On 16 July 2020, the Government published a consultation on the proposed remedy to be applied to Firefighters' Pension Schemes and LGPS benefits in response to the McCloud and Sargeant cases.
+The consultation closed on 8 October 2020 and HMT published their response to their consultation on 4 February 2021, confirming their approach to remedying age discrimination, in line with their proposals.
+The liability calculations have been updated to be in line with the agreed final remedy The Government Actuary's Department (GAD) has carried out costings of the potential effect of McCloud on the FPS, and Mercers on the Authority's LGPS fund.
 The Authority has received updated past service liability costs from the relevant actuaries based on these costings and assumptions.
-In 2019/20 the Authority's FPS liability was updated to include specific membership data, rather than using data for the Fire Service as a whole, in line with CIPFA Guidance At this stage, it is uncertain what the final compensation or remedy will be, and if the proposal will require primary legislation before it can be implemented.
-The additional past service costs assumed for the McCloud case are very sensitive to the assumptions made by the actuaries.
+In 2020/21 the Authority's FPS liability was updated to include specific membership data, rather than using data for the Fire Service as a whole, in line with CIPFA Guidance The additional past service costs assumed for the McCloud case are very sensitive to the assumptions made by the actuaries.
 In particular, judgement is expected to be highly sensitive to the gap between CPI inflation and the assumed rate of salary growth.
-Under the approach and remedy adopted by the actuaries:- FPS assumes Pay growth of +2.0% above CPI, if the long term salary growth assumptions were 1.0% pa lower, then the impact on the past service cost is expected to be a change of around -10% on the provision.
-LGPS assumes Pay growth of +1.5% above CPI, if the long term salary growth assumptions were equal to CPI the costs in relation to McCloud would be insignificant and could be assumed to be neutral.
-Arrears At 31 st March 2020, the Authority had a balance of sundry debtors of £443,000.
-A review of significant balances suggested that a credit loss provision of 16.25% (£72,000) was appropriate.
-If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £72,000 to set aside as an allowance.
+Under the approach and remedy adopted by the actuaries:- FPS assumes Pay growth of +4.15% p.a., if the long term salary growth assumptions were 0.5% pa lower, then the impact on the past service cost is expected to be a change of around -£8m on the provision.
+LGPS assumes Pay growth of +1.5% above CPI, if the long term salary growth assumptions vary by 0.1% Service Costs would change by £3.7m.
+Arrears At 31st March 2021, the Authority had a balance of sundry debtors of £177,000.
+A review of significant balances suggested that a credit loss provision of 41% (£73,000) was appropriate.
+If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £73,000 to set aside as an allowance.
 Provisions The Authority has made provision for Injury and Damage Compensation claims based on an estimate of potential payouts.
-As at 31st March 2020, this totalled £254,000.
+As at 31st March 2021, this totalled £228,000.
 Claims calculations are based on past- experience.
-If the estimate were to change by 10%, this would result in a change of £25,000 in the provision.
+If the estimate were to change by 10%, this would result in a change of £23,000 in the provision.
 The Authority has made provisions for the proportion of Business Rates Appeals from all 5 Precepting Authorities.
-As at 31st March 2020, this totalled £842,000.
+As at 31st March 2021, this totalled £941,000.
 Figures are provided by the 5 Local Precepting Authorities.
-Concern on collection rates and Appeals could be affected by the COVID 19 Pandemic.
+Concern on collection rates and Appeals have been affected by the COVID-19 Pandemic.